Blog category

 Why Low Memory Usage Matters in Self-Hosted Scraping

-How idle RAM affects your hosting costs and concurrent throughput — and why CRW's 6.6 MB footprint changes the economics.
+How idle RAM affects your hosting costs and concurrent throughput — and why CRW's small single-binary footprint changes the economics.

 Inside CRW: Architecture of a Lightweight Rust Scraping API

-A technical deep-dive into CRW's Axum-based API, lol-html parser, LightPanda integration, and how it achieves 6.6 MB idle RAM.
+A technical deep-dive into CRW's Axum-based API, lol-html parser, LightPanda integration, and how it stays a small single static binary with a tiny idle footprint.

 Where CRW Still Falls Short — and What We're Improving